 Start introducing plant life around the office and start using these plants to absorb noise and sounds from around the office.

-Granted that the noise will only be reduced by a certain percentage, but it is enough to make a real difference.
+Granted that the noise will only be reduced by a certain percentage, it is enough to make a real difference.

 Dr Valeria (Lo Iacono) Symonds